theupdateframework/python-tuf/tuf/README.md

 server side must be modified to include a minimum of four top-level metadata (root.json, targets.json, snapshot.json, and timestamp.json).
 No additional software is required to convert a software repository to a TUF one.
-The repository tool that generates the required TUF metadata for a software repository is the focus of this tutorial.
+The low-level repository tool that generates the required TUF metadata for a software repository is the focus of this tutorial.
 There is also separate document that [demonstrates how TUF protects against malicious updates](ATTACKS.md).

 The [repository tool](repository_tool.py) contains functions to generate all of the files needed to populate and manage a TUF repository.
 The tool may either